 - Need a COMPUTER LAB?
 Instructors can request these via CRISS (campus sites) or the SLC (Science Learning Center's computer classroom).
 Staff are happy to assist.

 - Curious about offering an evening exam?
 Rooms are easier to find in the evenings, though some conflicts are possible (see the Exam Conflicts Management Tool below).
 Contact the Bio.
 Office if you'd like to discuss scheduling options.

 LSA Management Information Systems introduced a new tool to assist with mid-term exam scheduling.
 This allows you to determine whether or not students in your course have class scheduling conflicts with a proposed exam time (i.e., if they have class during your midterm).
 The Exam Conflicts Management Tool is now available.

 The Registrar posts "Textbook Calendars" with appropriate dates for posting textbook choices.
 Instructors should post their selections online as soon as possible within these deadlines (via Wolverine Access > Faculty Business > Faculty Center, or see detailed instructions).
 Remember to maintain extra copies of the text for the GSIs or other assistants in the class.
+(Instructors can request complimentary "desk copies" from the publisher.)
 You may also wish to put copies of the text on reserve with the library.
 (If you have questions about the availability of the textbook for students or other bookstore-specific concerns, you can call the UM Bookstore (Barnes & Noble) at (734) 995-8877 or visit their Faculty Resources page.)